jarun/nnn/plugins/README.md

 If `NNN_FIFO` is set, `nnn` will open it and write every hovered files.
 This can be used in plugins and external scripts, e.g. to implement file previews.

-If a `NNN_FIFO` is set globally, each `nnn` instance will write to it, and a process reading from the pipe will get hovered path from every instance, interleaved.
+The easiest way to set `NNN_FIFO` is to start `nnn` with the `-a` option, to automatically setup a temporary FIFO file for this `nnn` instance.

-If you want to prevent this and be sure to have a private pipe to one `nnn` instance, you can unlink (remove) the FIFO file.
-If you had opened the FIFO before and you have read from it (so that `nnn` have it opened too), you can still read from it while you don't close it.
-But new `nnn` instances will recreate a new FIFO not linked to the previous one.
+If a `NNN_FIFO` environment variable is set globally (and `-a` is not passed to `nnn`), each `nnn` instance will write to the same FIFO, and a process reading from the pipe will get hovered path from every instance, interleaved.

 Don't forget to fork in the background to avoid blocking `nnn`.